 Thorens TD 309 Hearing Test

 In the first version, the TD 309 was shipped with the head of the Audio Technica AT95B, later replaced by the lesser-known MM home head, Thorens TAS 267, MM with relatively standard specifications (elliptical top, 2 g, 3.5 mV, 47 kΩ ).
-After initial unpacking TD 309 is already set up and is ready for use immediately, including the checking of torque, tracking force, and libelle.
-Finally, on the turntable we needs to set a mysterious object in the form of a platter, but with a larger aperture – it is a counterweight on a rubber ring, which is positioned diametrically opposite to the tonearm base, over the shock absorber and plays a double role: establish a balance and, at the same time, further lowers the resonant frequency of the sub chassis to about four Hertzs.
+After initial unpacking TD 309 is already set up and is ready for use immediately, including the checking of torque, tracking force, and horizontal level.
+Finally, on the turntable, we need to set a mysterious object in the form of a platter, but with a larger aperture – it is a counterweight on a rubber ring, which is positioned diametrically opposite to the tonearm base, over the shock absorber and plays a double role: establish a balance and, at the same time, further lowers the resonant frequency of the sub-chassis to about four Hertz’s.

-At the end of the album, we wondered what it was that we wanted to listen to whole.
-On a cheaper sets of turntables, tonearm and headshell of the same manufacturer it would be more or less implied; However, on the turntable of this class, the answer can only lie in very well-embedded “in house” components.
+At the end of the album, we wondered what it was that we wanted to listen to the whole.
+On cheaper sets of turntables, tonearm, and headshell of the same manufacturer it would be more or less implied; However, on the turntable of this class, the answer can only lie in very well-embedded “in house” components.

-If we had any doubts about the barely sharpening of the lowest octave on this otherwise very well restrained turntable, they were completely missing along with Thorens’ massive record clamp (additional accessorie), which on the records that we listeneded removed the most subtle artifacts.
+If we had any doubts about the barely sharpening of the lowest octave on this otherwise very well restrained turntable, they were completely missing along with Thorens’ massive record clamp (additional accessories), which on the records that we listened removed the most subtle artifacts.